 At the end of the tour, we enjoyed vegan pancit in ube buns, whoopie pies, and butterfly peaflower limeade from Mama Dut Foods.
 Many thanks to Growing Gardens for organizing this farm tour.
 And thank you Mustard the Cat for joining us!

-I was invited by Growing Gardens to this farm tour.
+I was invited by Growing Gardens to this media farm tour.
 As always, all opinions are my own.